A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Results

-The radius for the region of interest was fixed at $R=100\, {\rm kpc}$, the subhalo velocity $v_s$ was fixed at $278.49$ km/s \citep{vanderMarel:2002,Martinez:2019} and $n_0$ was obtained from the reduced observational data described in the previous section.
-For the velocity dispersion, we have performed a statistical analysis of the data and obtained the velocity standard deviation in each axis, $\bar{v}_{0}=\left(77.97, \, 73.61, \, 78.24 \right)$ km/s.
-For the analysis using Eq. (\ref{f1-1}), we have considered the larger component of $\bar{v}_0$ in the calculations.
-The standard deviation on the subhalo mass was computed as $\Delta \ln{\mathcal{L}}=-\frac{1}{2}$, as indicated in \citet{Barlow:2005}.
+Next, we performed a statistical analysis in order to obtain the DM subhalo mass of the CM, and therefore the DM subhalo mass of the LMC.
+The radius for the region of interest was fixed at $R=100\, {\rm kpc}$, the subhalo velocity, $v_s$, was fixed at $314.23$ km/s \citep{vanderMarel:2002,Martinez:2019}, and $n_0$ was obtained from the reduced observational data described in the previous section.
+For the velocity dispersion, we performed a statistical analysis of the data and obtained the velocity standard deviation in each axis.
+For the analysis using Eqs. \eqref{f1-1}, we considered the larger component of $\bar{v}_0$ in the calculations.
+We used the described density profile in Section \ref{like} and we present our results in Fig. \ref{masas}, along with the DM subhalo mass estimation of the LMC published in the literature \citep{Watkins:2024,koposov:2023,Shipp:2021,Vasiliev:2020,Erkal:2019,Penarrubia:2015} (using a different method, indicated with colours) along with our results (the last three values, with their corresponding statistical errors).

-We have used the Plummer density profile and, to provide a comparison with a more realistic density profile, an NFW-like density profile \citep{NFW:1997} with a cut-off radius ($R_c$).
-We have set $R_c=170$ kpc and a characteristic radius ($R_s$) at 30 kpc.
-In Fig. \ref{masas} we present DM subhalo mass estimation of the LMC published in the literature \citep{Correa:2021,koposov:2023,Shipp:2021,Vasiliev:2020,Erkal:2019,Peñarrubia:2015} (first six values) along with our results (last four values).
-The dark matter subhalo mass was computed by using the phase-space distribution function of Eq.\eqref{f1-3} (case (a)), of Eq.\eqref{f1-1} (case (b)), the space distribution function (case (c)) and the NFW profile and 3D data (case (d)).
-Our results are consistent despite the distribution function used in the analysis or the density profile.
-However, the fit obtained using only the space data is slightly lower than the $6D$ analysis results.
+The DM subhalo mass was computed by using the space distribution function (case (a)) and the phase-space distribution function of Eq.\eqref{f1-3} (case (b)) and Eq.\eqref{f1-1} (case (c)).
+Our results are consistent, despite the distribution function used in the analysis.
+However, the fit obtained using only the space data is slightly higher than the $6D$ analysis results.
 Furthermore, our findings agree within $3\sigma$ with the literature \citep{Vasiliev:2023}.

+We also performed the statistical analysis ($6D$ Eq.\eqref{f1-1}) using only the data with measured radial velocity \citep{GAIA:DR3,sloan:2012,wang:2022}.
+We found an LMC subhalo mass of $M_{LMC}=1.594^{+0.203}_{-0.196}\times 10^{11}\rm{M}_{\odot}$, which is in good agreement with our results.